-Submitted on 11 May 2023 / Revised 30 May 2023 / Approved 12 Jun 2023 Published Online: 3 Jul 2023 // Last Published 1 Aug 2023
+Submitted on 11 May 2023 / Revised 30 May 2023 / Approved 12 Jun 2023

+Published Online: 3 Jul 2023 // Last Published 1 Aug 2023

 Summary: 1.
 Introduction. - 2.
 "Ne Bis In Idem" Principle in the International Conventions. - 3.
 EU Law Concerning The Principle "Ne Bis In Idem." - 4.
-"Ne Bis In Idem" Principle in Criminal Proceedings in Kosovo. - 4.1.
+"Ne Bis In Idem."
+Principle in Criminal Proceedings in Kosovo. - 4.1.
 Regulation of the principle with the Criminal Code of the Republic of Kosovo. - 4.2.
 Respecting the Principle of Ne Bis in Idem in Kosovo in the Trial of War Crimes. - 5.
 Conclusion.

-Keywords: "Ne bis in idem,", criminal justice, international standards of criminal procedure, fairness of punishment orhan.ceku@unhz.eu https://orcid.org/0000-0002-7864-7790 Co-author, responsible for writing and research.
-Competing interests: Any competing interests were included by athours.
-Disclaimer: The authors declare that their opinion and views expressed in this manuscript are free of any impact of any organizations.
+Keywords: "Ne bis in idem,", criminal justice, international standards of criminal procedure, fairness of punishment orhan.ceku@unhz.eu https://orcid.org/0000-0002-7864-7790

-Background: Criminal procedure law consists of legal principles, such as a fair and impartial trial and within a reasonable time, presumption of innocence, the principle "in dubio pro reo," independence of the court, equality of parties, the principle "ne bis in idem"3 etc. Among
+Background: Criminal procedure law consists of legal principles, such as a fair and impartial trial and within a reasonable time, presumption of innocence, the principle "in dubio pro reo," independence of the court, equality of parties, the principle "ne bis in idem" etc. Among

-1 PhD (Law), Assistant professor at the Law Faculty.
+PhD (Law), Assistant professor at the Law Faculty.
 Vice Dean for Academic affairs, Haxhi Zeka University, Republic of Kosovo